 Jeff Buckley was born on November 17, 1966) was the son of Mary Guibert and Tim Buckley.
 He was born in Anaheim, California.
 His mother Mary Guibert was of mixed Greek, French, and Panamanian descent.

-Since he was the son of cult songwriter Tim Buckley, Jeff Buckley faced more expectations and pre-conceived notions than most singer/songwriters.
+Since he was the son of cult songwriter Tim Buckley, Jeff Buckley faced more expectations than most singer/songwriters.
 Perhaps it wasn’t surprising that Jeff Buckley’s music was related to his father’s by only the thinnest of margins.
 Jeff Buckley’s voice was grand and sweeping, which fit with the mock-operatic grandeur of his Van Morrison-meets-Led Zeppelin music.

-Buckley began playing while in high school.
-Eventually, he moved to Los Angeles to study music; while he was there, he performed with several jazz and funk bands, as well as playing with Shinehead, a leader in the dancehall reggae movement.
+Buckley began playing music while in high school and eventually moved to Los Angeles to study music.
+In LA he performed with several jazz and funk bands, as well as playing with Shinehead, a leader in the dancehall reggae movement.
 A few years later, he moved to New York, forming Gods & Monsters with the experimental guitarist Gary Lucas.
-The band became a hip name, yet their lifespan was short.
-Buckley began a solo career playing clubs and coffeehouses, building up a considerable following.
+Buckley then began a solo career playing clubs and coffeehouses, building up a considerable following.
 Soon, he signed a record deal with Columbia Records, releasing the Live at Sin-e EP in November of 1993 which received good reviews.

 Unlike the EP, the full album Grace was recorded with a full band, which gave the record textures that surprised some of his long-time New York followers.
 Nevertheless, it made several year-end “Best of 1994” lists and earned him a belated alternative hit, “Last Goodbye,” in the spring of 1995.